SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/programs.md

 also, the curses frontend may lack certain features. i.e. graphics.

 Does feature sound when pygame is installed.

+### bare_sbtcvm.py: (Non-interactive, barebones frontend) [XAS command: runb]

+even more stripped down than the curses frontend, this frontend lacks even input support.
+Mainly useful for non-interactive text-based use cases of the virtual machine.

+Does feature sound when pygame is installed.

+Neither curses nor pygame are required for basic use of this frontend.

 # Development Tools & Compilers